Have You Ever Wondered How Much

 Hitler needed an entire army of brown shirts before he cowed the sissified German people into submission.
 Over here in the land of the free and home of the brave all it took was the Internal Revenue Service.
 Hitler's Storm Troopers didn't even come close to making goosebumps as big as the IRS does.
 Armed with the THREAT of their nine million page manual, friendly little, beady-eyed Internal Revenue Agents can bust into your home and steal all the money tucked away under your mattress and make you testify against yourself just as if the Constitution had never -- ever -- been written.

-Every pre-war German still alive will testify under oath that THEY resisted.
+But, every pre-war German still alive will testify under oath that THEY resisted Hitler.
 Over here even tough guys like Al Capone folded under the pressure of IRS agents.

 If you haven't captured the moral of that story yet, here it is in plain English..
 The ONLY PURPOSE of individual taxation is simply to intimidate the American citizen.
 It's kind of like the purpose of Boot Camp in the military.
 "We tear men apart so we can rebuild them into soldiers," is how the recruiting sergeant said it to my grandson the other day.

-The ONLY reason we have 9 million pages of tax opportunities is to create confusion in the tax payer's mind.
+Think about it, the ONLY possible reason we have 9 million pages of tax opportunities is to create confusion in the tax payer's mind.
 Here's the proof..
-Individual taxation is not necessary when the Gov discovered it can simply print new money at will, or raise taxes on alcohol, tobacco, firearms or gasoline.
+Individual taxation is not necessary after the Gov discovered it can simply print new money at will, or raise taxes on alcohol, tobacco, firearms or gasoline.

 But, our government was too efficient.
 Acting independently of party dogma, Chester A. Arthur, our 21st President, tried to lower tariff rates so the Government would not be constantly embarrassed by annual surpluses of revenue.
 This Federal budget surplus had been accumulating since the end of the Civil War.